lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 If ACK Control Mode is enabled, check the relevant bits in [`STATUS`](registers.md#status) to determine the reason(s).
 The `acq_stretch` interrupt is a Status type, so it will only de-assert once the stretch conditions are cleared.

-If a host ceases to send SCL pulses at any point during an ongoing transaction, the target waits for a specified time period and then asserts the interrupt `host_timeout`.
+If a controller ceases to send SCL pulses at any point during an ongoing transaction, the target waits for a specified time period and then asserts the interrupt `host_timeout`.
-Host sending an address and R/W bit to all target devices, writing to the selected target, or reading from the target are examples of ongoing transactions.
+Controller sending an address and R/W bit to all target devices, writing to the selected target, or reading from the target are examples of ongoing transactions.
 The time period is counted from the last low-to-high SCL transition.
 Firmware can configure the timeout value via the register [`HOST_TIMEOUT_CTRL`](registers.md#host_timeout_ctrl).

 ### Implementation Details: Format Flag Parsing

-To illustrate the behavior induced by various flags added to the formatting queue, the following figure shows a simplified version of the `I2C_Host` state machine.
+To illustrate the behavior induced by various flags added to the formatting queue, the following figure shows a simplified version of the `I2C_Controller` state machine.
 In this simplified view, many sequential states have been collapsed into four sub-sequences of states (shown in square brackets) or have their names abbreviated:
 - Issue start
 - Issue stop